Preparing for a Theme Change

 Selecting a New Theme

 You can search the Stencil Theme marketplace for the best theme to suit your needs.
-You can always change the color scheme using the Stencil Theme Editor, so you are not restricted to default colors of the theme.
+You can always change the color scheme using the Store Design editor, so you are not restricted to default colors of the theme.
 Themes can be filtered by the Industry they were designed for or by price.
-To learn more about the Theme Marketplace and how to use it, see The BigCommerce Theme Marketplace..
+To learn more about the Theme Marketplace and how to use it, see The BigCommerce Theme Marketplace.

 When you find the right theme for your business, click Add Theme or Buy.
 When prompted, click Apply Later.
 This will save the theme to Store Storefront Design › My Themes and not apply it to your live store right away.
 This gives you time to adjust the theme and prepare before applying it to your live storefront.